moizishere-droid/Medical-Knowledge-Assistant-Domain-Adapter-and-Lora-Adapter-LLM/README.md

+Perfect.
+Let’s reflect your **actual training setup** in the README and make it concise, attractive, and accurate.
+Here’s the updated polished version:

+---

 # 🏥 Medical Knowledge Assistant

 A **LoRA fine-tuned GPT-2 model** for medical Q&A. This project demonstrates **domain adaptation** and **instruction tuning** for generating accurate medical responses, optimized for **Google Colab free GPU**.